 - Typographica.org reviews typefaces and lists interesting ones for each year

 - Typewolf focusses on trends and web fonts

 - The type snob is a funny and informative article covering typography basics

 - Extensis PDF guide to best font practices in OS X

 - An overview by Apple about font support in OS X Tiger

 - Scroll down on this page for pages that compare various font management tools

 - InDesignSecret’s list of their favorite sites

-- Lists of the most popular fonts for print and for the web.
+- Lists of the most popular fonts for print.